Void-Monarch/Find-My-Way/README.md

 # Find My Way

+   ## Desciption for project (IGNORE)
+   Welcome to Find My Way, a Node.js web application designed to provide valuable information and resources to enhance the living conditions of disabled individuals.
+Our goal is to empower and support the disabled    community by offering tips, job opportunities, and other relevant information.

-## Description
+# Description
 Find My Way is a dynamic web application built using Node.js, a powerful JavaScript runtime, renowned for its efficiency and scalability in building server-side applications.
 Leveraging the Express.js framework, the website ensures rapid development and robust routing capabilities, enabling seamless navigation and efficient handling of HTTP requests.
+The application itself is fully responsive to work on both large screen (laptops) and small screen devices ( mobile phones )

 In addition to its server-side prowess, Find My Way utilizes HTML, CSS, and JavaScript on the client side to deliver a visually appealing and interactive user experience.
 The frontend is crafted with a combination of modern web technologies, ensuring compatibility across various devices and browsers.